nicholalexander/rengaClock/readme.md

 ##Panels
 The panels from the kids are just simple photos and are not currently processed to lower file size as they should be.

+##Teaching
+This is a very simple project and the javascript is minimal.
+I think this is appropriate for 6th to 7th graders, no problem.
+The main knowledge areas are HTML, CSS, and Javascript.
+I am sure that there are a million very thoughtful ways to use this to invovle both the older kids and the younger producers of the art in an awesome cross disciplinary piece of work.

 ##Disclaimer
 The javascript code is terrible.
 Pretty much all the code is terrible.
 Also, the site could be designed to look much nicer with the art work.

 ##Stack
 A super basic [Yeoman](http://yeoman.io/) generated [webapp](https://github.com/yeoman/generator-webapp), deployed to Heroku.

 It uses a simple node server to serve the dist folder.
 This is probably not the right way to do this.

 The slideshow on the About page is a simple bootstrap carousel.